miyako/4d-topic-cicd/README.md

 Sample result: [actions/runs/8026309928](https://github.com/miyako/4d-topic-cicd/actions/runs/8026309928)

-Because the `deployment` job needs `release`, it is important to `ref: ${{ github.ref }}` to get the latest commit from the `bump` job.
+Because the `deployment` job needs `release`, it is important to checkout the repository with `ref: ${{ github.ref }}` to get the latest commit from the `bump` job.
 Otherwise, the commit that is checked out is the one from when the workflow was triggered which is one version behind.

 ---